-Government-opposition disputes over organizing the COR elections predate the 2011 uprising.
-The Shiite opposition has sought to establish electoral processes that would allow Shiites to translate their numbers into political strength.
-Elections have been held every four years since 2002, each time marked by substantial tension over perceived government efforts to prevent election of a Shiite majority.
-In the COR elections, if no candidate in a contested district wins more than 50% in the first round, a runoff is held one week later.
+COR elections have been held every four years since 2002-each time marked by substantial tension over perceived government efforts to prevent election of a Shiite majority in the COR.
+The Shiite opposition has sought, unsuccessfully to date, to establish election processes and district boundaries that would allow Shiites to translate their numbers into political strength.
+If no candidate in a district wins more than 50% in the first round, a runoff is held one week later.